LibraryCarpentry/lc-open-refine/episodes/03-working-with-data.md

 >## Splitting Subjects into separate cells
 >
 >1.
-What separator character is used in the Subject headings cells?
+What separator character is used in the Subjects cells?
 >2.
 How would you split these subject words into individual cells?
 >
 > > ## Solution